CurveDocs/curve-resources/docs/lp/deposit-faqs.md

 ## What is the “deposit wrapped” option?

-(This applies to metapools or pools with tokens with c tokens or y tokens).
-If you deposit a stablecoin to one of the pools with lending, Curve will automatically wrap your token to a cToken (for Compound) or a yToken(for yearn).
-The option is simply there if you have already previously wrapped your tokens on yearn or lent them on Compound.
+(This applies to metapools or pools with c-tokens or a-tokens).
+If you deposit a stablecoin to one of the pools with lending, Curve will automatically wrap your token to a cToken (for Compound) or aToken (for AAVE).
+The option is simply there if you have already previously lent them on Compound or AAVE.
 If your stablecoin is in its original form, you can ignore this option.
+If you deposit into metapools and you have the corresponding basepool token (for example, 3Crv), you can also use the "deposit wrapped" option to deposit this token.

 <figure markdown>
   ![](../images/deposit_wrapped.png){ width="300" }